nidayand/video-people-detection-with-http-post/README.md

 ```

 ## Behaviour
-- Container includes a webserver that listens to a POST request on `"/lookforperson"` path
+- Container includes a web server that listens for a POST request on the `"/lookforperson"` path
 - The POST request must include a video file to be analysed.
 Parameter `"video"`
 - Container is searching for a person in the video frame by frame (every `[FRAME env.]` frame)
 - If a person is spotted with a confidence above `[CONFIDENCE env.]` an URL-post will happen to `[URLPATH env.]``